 Due to the impact of COVID-19, travel restrictions and limited access to ports around the world, in March 2020, the Company implemented a voluntary suspension of all cruise voyages across its three brands.
 In the third quarter of 2021, we began a phased relaunch of certain cruise voyages with our ships initially operating at reduced occupancy levels.
-As of May 7, 2022, all of our ships were operating with guests on board.
+In early May 2022, the Company completed the phased relaunch of its entire fleet with all ships now in operation with guests on board.

 Significant events affecting travel typically have an impact on demand for cruise vacations, with the full extent of the impact determined by the length of time the event influences travel decisions.
-The level of occupancy on our ships and the percentage of our fleet in service will depend on a number of factors including, but not limited to, the duration and extent of the COVID-19 pandemic, further resurgences and new more contagious and/or vaccine-resistant variants of COVID-19, the availability, distribution, rate of public acceptance and efficacy of vaccines and therapeutics for COVID-19, our ability to comply with governmental regulations and implement new health and safety protocols, port availability, travel restrictions, bans and advisories, our ability to staff our ships, and the impact of other events impacting travel or consumer discretionary spending, such as inflation, the price of fuel, or Russia's recent invasion of Ukraine and the actions taken by the United States and other governments in response to the invasion.
-We believe the ongoing effects of these events on our operations and global bookings have had, and will continue to have, a significant impact on our financial results and liquidity.
+The level of occupancy on our ships and the percentage of our fleet in service will depend on a number of factors including, but not limited to, the duration and extent of the COVID-19 pandemic, further resurgences of COVID-19 or the emergence of other public health crises, our ability to comply with governmental regulations and implement new health and safety protocols, port availability, travel restrictions, bans and advisories, and our ability to staff our ships.
+In addition, as a result of conditions associated with the COVID-19 pandemic and other global events, such as Russia's invasion of Ukraine and actions taken by the United States and other governments in response to the invasion, the global economy, including the financial and credit markets, has recently experienced significant volatility and disruptions, including increases in inflation rates, fuel prices, and interest rates.
+These conditions have resulted, and may continue to result, in increased expenses and may also impact travel or consumer discretionary spending.
+We believe the ongoing effects of the foregoing factors and events on our operations and global bookings have had, and will continue to have, a significant impact on our financial results and liquidity.